egorlavrinovich/parser/README.md

 For launch program write "npm start"

-In file env.js you can change URL site, from those need get data, also you can change tags too
+In file env.js you can change URL site, tags that you'll need to parse

 Result after work will create in data folder